Patelloida pygmaea

-Patelloida pygmaea is a species of sea snail, a true limpet, a marine gastropod mollusk in the family Lottiidae, one of the families of true limpets.
+Patelloida pygmaea is a species of sea snail, a true limpet, a marine gastropod mollusc in the family Lottiidae, one of the families of true limpets.

 Description

 Oval shape (eggshell shape) limpet with varying colours on the shell.
 Usually spots on greyish-brown or pale-white background with regular edge.

 Distribution

 Distributed around Yellow Sea of Mainland China, as well as Taiwan.
 Living in inter-tidal area, bay area with sheltering.
 Often appears around places where oysters are growing.